-4.2.
-The Changing Media Landscape
+3.2.
+The changing media landscape

-A great deal of EU's internal and external policies in the field of culture have emerged and have been applied under the conditions of analogue/offline media.
-The media landscape has however not remained static and in the past two decades has experienced profound changes that have between them led to a decidedly different information and communication environment.
-At the core of the sweeping changes on the media canvas is the process of digitisation, which enables expressing any type of information (be it text, audio, video, or image) into a line of zeroes and ones.
-The so coded data can also be easily stored and transported instantaneously, and this, as the experience of the past fifteen years shows, at an ever decreasing price.
-This basic matrix combined with the wide spread of optical fibre networks and exponentially increasing computational power, has led to a variety of transformations in the media, which have become palpable in different facets of societal practices.
+Many of the EU's internal and external policies in the field of culture have emerged and have been applied under the conditions of analogue or offline media.
+The media landscape, however, has not remained static and in the past two decades has experienced profound changes that together have led to a decidedly different information and communication environment.56 At the core of the sweeping changes to the media canvas is the process of digitisation, which enables any type of information (be it text, audio, video, or image) to be expressed in a line of zeroes and ones.
+The data thus coded can also be easily stored and transported instantaneously, and this, as the experience of the past fifteen years shows, at an ever decreasing price.57 This basic matrix combined with the wide spread of optical fibre networks and exponentially increasing computational power, has led to a variety of transformations in the media, which have become palpable in different facets of societal practices.

-Filtering in context these transformations, we can identify as particularly relevant to the present discussion: (i) the proliferation and diversity of content; (ii) its accessibility; (iii) the empowerment of the user; and (iv) the new modes of content production, where the user is not merely a consumer but is also an active creator, individually or as part of the community.
-While some of these developments are still in their infancy, they are already entering a phase that permits observations of immediate relevance for the discussion on protecting and promoting cultural diversity.
-Some of these observations hint at opportunities for better, more efficient and flexible accommodation of the goal of cultural diversity, while others are to be viewed rather as challenges demanding perhaps additional regulatory intervention.
+Filtering in the context these transformations, we can identify as particularly relevant to the present discussion: (i) the proliferation and diversity of content; (ii) its accessibility; (iii) the empowerment of the user; and (iv) the new modes of content production, where the user is not merely a consumer but is also an active creator, individually or as part of the community.
+While some of these developments are still in their infancy, they are already entering a phase that permits observations with immediate relevance to the discussion on protecting and promoting cultural diversity.
+Some of these observations hint at opportunities for better, more efficient and flexible accommodation of the goal of cultural diversity, while others are to be viewed rather as challenges perhaps demanding additional regulatory intervention.

-In the latter category, one may list the anticipated drastically fragmented media environment, as content consumption moves from a "push" to a "pull" mode (i.e. from broadcasting to on-demand).
-43 The split between digital and analogue households, which is already a reality, is to be exacerbated.
-44 This gap aggravates already existing social fragmentation and inter-generational gaps.
-In the cultural context, such fragmentation may also mean that the common set of shared cultural content diminishes as there is greater individualisation of the cultural environment, reinforcing the effects of the already existing trend towards the multiplicity of media channels and the diminishing societal role of a few national broadcasting channels for political discourse and shared national values.
-45
+In the latter category, one may list the anticipated drastically fragmented media environment, as content consumption moves from a "push" to a "pull" mode (i.e. from broadcasting to on-demand).58 The split between digital and